lilyosah/tech-knowledgebase/Natural-Language-Processing/10-5-2021 NLP Notes.md

 $3 (y_i) * 10 (x_i) * 2$ (normal)

 $(30 + 30) 60$ because each $y_i$ has 3 classes, each $x_i$ has 10 elements
-- Multiply by 1 for bernoulli, for normal, 2
+- Multiply by 1 for Bernoulli, for normal, 2

-- But bernoulli has 2 classes
+- But Bernoulli has 2 classes
 - Normal has any number of classes